Who really won the iconic feud between Bette Davis and Joan Crawford? | The Tylt

 Here are five times when Crawford's masterful shade triumphed over Davis in their rivalry.

 1. Their war started when Crawford's personal news bested Davis' superstadom in 1933.
-Crawford took the feud to whole other level when she married Davis' "Dangerous" co-star who she loved.
+Crawford took the feud to whole other level when she married Davis' "Dangerous" co-star that she loved.
 Davis won the Oscar for "Dangerous," but Crawford married her co-star Franchot Tone in 1935.

 2. Davis beat Crawford to the Oscars in the 1930s.
 Crawford was unimpressed with Davis' Oscar win though.
 Plus, Davis was plainly dressed.
 When Davis won—Crawford threw the most epic shade about Davis' ugly, plain dress—totally crapping on the fact that she just won her first Oscar.